The world is moving to the cloud and software licensing no different.

 Cloud Migration Market

-With the boom in cloud, the cloud migration market size has grown drastically.
+With the boom in the cloud, the cloud migration market size has grown drastically.
 In 2020, the cloud market was valued at 119.13 billion USD and is predicted to increase to 448.34 billion USD by 2026!

-The answer is clear: cloud in general and cloud based licensing specifically are tools that technology companies must embrace in order to keep up with market trends.
+The answer is clear: cloud in general and cloud-based licensing specifically are tools that technology companies must embrace in order to keep up with market trends.

 How difficult is it to move to the cloud?

-The thought of transitioning to cloud can be an overwhelming one for many companies.
+The thought of transitioning to the cloud can be an overwhelming one for many companies.
 They invest in cloud migration training for employees, research the right cloud solutions for the specific company and map out cloud cost management best practices as well as future technology trends in cloud computing.
 All of these factors come together in choosing how and when to migrate to the cloud.